moldstruct/cr-md/README.md

 This could be needed if one wants to change the values of epsilon and sigma as the atom is ionized.
 However, this is not always necessary and can be set to zero.
 In this case, a simple factor scales down the LJ interaction based on the charge of the atom and the atomic number Z.

+In the Example folder, all files above are avaiable required to run a photon-matter calculation of a Lysozyme crystal as done in the preprint.